-Across school, our pastoral lead has been able to work with 48 children in school including pupil premium children.
+Across school, our pastoral lead has been able to work with 42 children during the last academic year in school including pupil premium children.
 This has supported emotional health and well-being.
 This work has led to very targeted initiatives such as 6 week No Worries and Anxiety courses for identified children.
 This is an on-going provision that is essential in our support for children and their families who require more pastoral care and support.